 The mushroom draws upon and concentrates nutrients out of the birch tree lignins and bark, converting them into a form that is easily digested by humans.
 One of these nutrients is a triterpene called betulin, which it absorbs specifically from the bark and further converts to betulinic acid.
-This is one of the active compounds and tumor inhibiting components that is inherent to the chaga mushroom species.
+This is one of the active compounds that is inherent to the chaga mushroom species.

-Along with coriolus (turkey tail mushroom) and cordyceps, it is viewed by many mycologists and health experts as one of the strongest antitumor mushrooms available.
+Along with coriolus (turkey tail mushroom) and cordyceps, it is viewed by many mycologists and health experts as one of the strongest immune-enhancing mushrooms available.

-Betulinic acid induces apoptosis (PCD) through its direct effects on the mitochondria and once inside the cancer cells is believed to influence cell death within the tumor itself.
+Betulinic acid can induce apoptosis (PCD) through its direct effects on the mitochondria and once inside the malignant growth is believed to influence cell death.
 Other research coming from Poland suggests that the betulinic acid is also activated by and drawn to the lower pH of the tumorous tissues.

-According to Christopher Hobbs, extracts of chaga were approved as an anticancer drug, called Befungin, in Russia as early as 1955 and has been reported successful in treating breast, lung, cervical and stomach cancers (Hobbs 1995).
+According to Christopher Hobbs, extracts of chaga were approved as an anticancer drug called Befungin in Russia as early as 1955 and has been reported helpful in cases of breast, lung, cervical and stomach abnormalities (Hobbs 1995).

-Mushroom mycologist Paul Stamets writes that the betulin concentrations in Inonotus obliquus have shown promise in treating malignant melanoma, completely inhibiting tumors implanted in mice, causing apoptosis of cancerous cells.
-The extracts are also beneficial as an antiviral, antibacterial and anti-inflammatory.
-In addition, they are a known immune enhancer as well as a liver tonic (Stamets 2005).
+Mushroom mycologist Paul Stamets writes that the betulin concentrations in Inonotus obliquus have shown promise for inhibiting malignant melanoma in mice.
+The extracts can also be beneficial as an antiviral, antibacterial and anti-inflammatory as well as an immune booster and liver tonic (Stamets 2005).

 In a 2011 study published in the International Journal of Medicinal Mushrooms is was noted that, "Chaga fraction elicited anticancer effects which were attributed to decreased tumor cell proliferation, motility and induced morphological changes."
 (Source)

-The triterpenoid element found in the mushroom called inotodiol, which is derived from lanostane compounds, show promising effects as anticancer agents in a study conducted in 2010.
+The triterpenoid element found in the mushroom called inotodiol, which is derived from lanostane constituents, show positive health effects in a study conducted in 2010.
 "The results suggest that I. obliquus and its compounds in these subfractions isolated from I. obliquus could be used as natural anticancer ingredients in the food and/or pharmaceutical industry."

 Melanin is a phenolic pigment and potent antioxidant found in the surface layer of the mushroom and is the chief ingredient responsible for its distinctive coloration.
 Chaga is one of the highest sources of melanin known in any food or herb.
 It has been demonstrated that chaga's melanin has a strong genoprotective (DNA/gene protective) effect on the body.